SEUNAKINTOLA/News-App-for-Android-and-ios/README.md

-This is a template for building a neat new app with [Ionic](http://ionicframework.com/docs/).
+This is a template for building a neat news app with [Ionic](http://ionicframework.com/docs/).

 ## How to use this template